aswinpvijayan/LGalaxies_paper_plots/README.md

 # LGalaxies_Dust paper plots

 * All the masses used in the script are in Msolar.
 Hubble parameter, h = 0.673 is used since that is the value used in the SAMs.
-Most of the plots use both the MR and MRII data, hence it the data collection routine uses 4 cpus to read data using the joblib python module.
+Most of the plots use both the MR and MRII data, hence the data collection routine uses 4 cpus to read data using the joblib python module.

 * Figure 1 is produced using frac_plots.py
 * Figures 2, 4, 5, 6, 7 and A1 produced using phase_space_plots_user.py